 About Montana’s Flathead Lake

 There are 185 miles of shoreline and 200 square miles of natural freshwater.
 Therefore earning the title as “the largest natural freshwater lake west of the Mississippi”.
 There are 13 public access sites around The Lake maintained by Montana Fish Wildlife and Parks

-The southern half of Flathead Lake lies within the boundary of the Confederated Salish and Kootenai Tribes Flathead Reservation which was created in 1855 by the Hellgate Treaty.
-The unique relationship between the United States and the Flathead Nation insists that all non-tribal member recreationists must purchase a tribal recreation permit to recreate on tribal lands.
+The southern half of The Lake lies within the boundary of the Confederated Salish and Kootenai Tribes’ Flathead Reservation, which was created in 1855 by the Hellgate Treaty.
+The Flathead Nation insists that all non-tribal members purchase a tribal recreation permit to recreate on tribal lands.